varletjs/varlet/packages/varlet-ui/src/paper/docs/en-US.md

 </template>
 ```

-### Surface Low
+### Subtle Background

-`surface="low"` darkens the paper background compared to the default surface.
-This is especially useful in MD3 dark mode.
+`surface="low"` softens the background color.
+It currently only takes effect in the MD3 dark theme.

 ```html
 <template>